Security & Privacy

 2. Export as PDF

-3. Add a password using the Protect PDF tool
+3. Add a password using Protect PDF

 5. Email the protected PDF to the recipient